History of Sega in Russia

 Not content with just marketing Dendy consoles, Steepler used its position of market leader to market its Mega Drive.
 Its distribution channels and associated Dendy brand helped drive sales across the nation - at this point the Dendy was synonymous with video games in general, leading to curious situations were consoles would be referred to as "Nintendo Dendys" or "Sega Dendys".
 Steepler distributed its products around former republics of the USSR with chain of more than 300 dealers, giving it a territorial advantage over Forrus which until August 1994 had only sellers in Moscow.

 Steepler began Sega sells with first generation of clones resembling classic Mega Drive: Pro 16 Bit and High Quality.
 With the time, company imported from Southeast Asia original Mega Drive 2 which was new at the time on the market and sold it in three variants: Green box, White with triangles box and self made English-Russian box.
 After that, clone producers introduced new generation of clones based on Mega Drive 2, so Steepler began to sold them as well, having now in it's stores old clones, new clones and imported originals.
-Of course, the stores had a large assortment of games from the USA, Asia and bootleg ones and to bypass the regional lockout, Steepler promoted use of Mega Key.
+Of course, the stores had a large assortment of games from the USA, Asia, Europe and bootleg ones and to bypass the regional lockout, Steepler promoted use of Mega Key.
+The originals were purchased from a warehouses that had too many of them for only $1 each.
 Another new thing was Sega Genesis CDX imported from US also with games from there, which, due to its high price, has become a prestigious product in their stores.
 Products were promoted in Steeplers own media like Video Ace Dendy magazine, nationwide Dendy Novaya real'nost' TV program and regional Mir Dendy TV programmes.

 Only in June 1994, Steepler sold 4,000 Mega Drives but planned to increase sales in the autumn from 10,000 to 15,000 per month.[14]Steepler decided to go further and registered the Mega Drive trademark on October 06, 1994.[15]
 This meant that according to Russian law, they had the right to sell Mega Drive despite Sega's disagreement.
 The trademark case would be repeated in Sega's history in this country it will be present even today.